sindresorhus/yn/readme.md

 Type: `boolean`\
 Default: `undefined`

-Default value if no match was found.
+The default value if no match was found.